aws/iot-atlas/content/designs/telemetry/_index.md

 ### Diagram Steps

 1. The device obtains a measurement from a sensor operating in an environment remote from the IoT solution.
-2. The device publishes a message containing the measurement via a transport protocol to a protocol endpoint made available by the Server.
+2. The device publishes a message to the topic `deviceID/telemetry` containing the measurement.
+This message is sent via a transport protocol to a protocol endpoint made available by the Server.
 3. The Server may then apply one or more [rule]({{< ref "/glossary#rule" >}})s to messages in order to perform fine-grained routing upon some or all of the message's measurement data.
 The routing can send a message to another component of the solution.

 ## Considerations